#fafafa

-Your tax bracket is determined by your filing status and taxable income.
+Your tax bracket is based on your taxable income, not your total income.

 Single filers